hritobroto/orion/Ball Track/README.md

 * flask

 ## General instalation notice
-* 'open your terminal and run the following commands *' pip install opencv-python'
+* open your terminal and run the following commands
+* pip install opencv-python
-* 'pip install numpy'
+* pip install numpy
-* 'pip install imutils'
+* pip install imutils
-* 'pip install Flask'
+* pip install Flask

 ## To run this on your computer
 * download the folder in your pc
 * open the terminal and chnage the path to the path where this folder is stored
-* for example cd D:\Ball track
+* for example "cd D:\Ball track"
 * enter the command 'python main.py' in your terminal
 * copy the link generated and paste it in a browser to open your localhost for the video stream